Why Play is Important in Child Development

 Research has also shown that active play can help improve brain function.
 One study found that children performed better on tests of attention and memory than those who didn’t engage in any physical activity after just one hour of physical activity.

-4. Play supports language development
+4. Playtime supports language development

 Language development is another essential aspect of cognitive development.
 Play provides the perfect opportunity for kids to practice using and understanding words.
 They learn about different sounds, words, and meaning through songs, rhymes, and stories.
 They also can try out new words in various contexts and learn how to use them properly.

-In addition, play helps children develop communication skills.
+In addition, playtime helps children develop communication skills.
 They learn how to express themselves and listen to others.
 As they interact with others during play, they also learn the importance of taking turns and following rules.

-5. Play fosters social and emotional development
+5. Playing fosters social and emotional development

 For example, if a child is acting out, you could suggest that they use their energy to build a block tower or draw a picture.
 This will help them burn off some excess energy while redirecting their attention to something more positive.

 Play is undeniably a critical facet of child development.
-So, the next time your little one wants to spend an hour building Lego towers or acting out a scene from their favorite movie, don’t stop them!
+So, the next time your little one wants to spend an hour building Lego towers or acting out a scene from their favourite movie, don’t stop them!
 Encourage their imagination and creativity—it’s good for them!